-The Fund Manager has been granted a license pursuant to Article 2:65 of the Dutch Financial Markets Supervision Act (Wft) by the Authority for the Financial Markets on 12 April 2011.
+The Fund Manager has been granted a license pursuant to Article 2:65 of the Dutch Act on Financial Markets Supervision Act (Wft) by the Netherlands Authority for the Financial Markets (AFM) on 12 April 2011.
+With the Alternative Investment Fund Managers Directive (AIFMD) that came into force on 22 July 2014, this license has been converted into an AIFM license by legislative decree.